María Pía Copello: Career

 In 1993, Copello debuted on television as "cíndela" in the children's program Nubeluz.

 From 2000 to 2006, she hosted the children's program María Pía y Timoteo, on América Televisión, replacing Karina Rivera.
 At the same time, Copello directed her own dance school for children and adolescents, which included the collaboration of her younger sister, Anna Carina.
 In 2008, she decided to step away from children's animation for a moment to host the reality television program for teenagers Talentourbano, broadcast by Frecuencia Latina.
 During 2011, she returned to children's animation and hosted the television program children's 321 María Pía, broadcast by Panamericana Televisión.

 Copello decided to move away from children's entertainment, from the end of 2012 and beginning of 2013, to give way to other projects in her career.
 She then began hosting the radio program Arriba los tacos, which is currently called Bienawatas on the Radio Corazón station.
 In 2015, she hosted the school competition program Versus, along with Yaco Eskenazi.
 Also that year, she began hosting the reality show Esto es guerra, alongside Mathías Brivio, replacing Johanna San Miguel.
 She remained on the program until the end of 2018.
 She returned to the program for short periods to briefly fill in or replace the hosts.
 She has also been presented as the director of the segment of the reality show La Academia, to later assume the leadership of said show again in 2022.

 After the television show, Copello has a weekly program called #YaNoYa with more than one hundred and twenty videos on her YouTube channel, Pía Copello.
 She also presented her cookbook Los secretos de la cocina de Pía Copello, winner of the Family category at the Gourmand Awards.

 Personal life

-On 14 January 2006, Capello married businessman Samuel Dyer Coriat, her boyfriend since 2001, with whom she has three children, born in 2007, 2010, and 2014.
+On 14 January 2006, Copello married businessman Samuel Dyer Coriat, her boyfriend since 2001, with whom she has three children, born in 2007, 2010, and 2014.